novayo/LeetCode/1293_Shortest_Path_in_a_Grid_with_Obstacles_Elimination/README.md

 * Memory Usage: 14.3 MB, less than 91.29% of Python3 online submissions for Shortest Path in a Grid with Obstacles Elimination.

 > dijkstra

+---

+try_3.py: O(nlogn) O(n)

+* Runtime: 206 ms, faster than 58.80% of Python3 online submissions for Shortest Path in a Grid with Obstacles Elimination.
+* Memory Usage: 16.7 MB, less than 95.78% of Python3 online submissions for Shortest Path in a Grid with Obstacles Elimination.

+> dijkstra